 Portuguese dialects in the world

 The dialects within Portugal can also be further divided into northern dialects and southern & central dialects.
 Due to its geographical isolation from Portugal, Brazil has come to develop a distinct dialect compared to the European one.
-Since almost 80% Portuguese speakers are Brazilian, Therefore Brazilian is the most popular Portuguese dialect in the world.
+Since almost 80% of Portuguese speakers are Brazilian, Therefore Brazilian is the most famous Portuguese dialect in the world.
 Some dialects used in Brazil are Caipira, Carioca, Cearense, Baiano, Fluminense, and Espírito Santo.